prateekjaindev/Cloud-DevOps-Engineer-Capstone-Project/README.md

 * Building Docker image
 * Push Docker image to the Docker Hub
 * Deploy EKS cluster with Ansible playbook
-* Deplying Docker image to the cluster
+* Deploying Docker image to the cluster

 ## Project Architecture